-There is no legal requirement to report data breaches to the

-INAI, and so far, there are no guidelines for voluntary breach reporting to the INAI.
+There is no legal requirement to report data breaches to the Ministry of ACGG, and so far, there are no guidelines for voluntary breach reporting to the authority.

 16.3 Is there a legal requirement to report data breaches to affected data subjects?
 If so, describe what details must be reported, to whom, and within what timeframe.
 If no legal requirement exists, describe under what circumstances the relevant data protection authority(ies) expect(s) voluntary breach reporting.